 2021 saw the property market have a very interesting year.
 Low-interest rates and escalating property prices that saw records broken not once but twice in the 12 month period have kept all property lawyers and conveyancers on their toes.

-As a digital marketing agency with experience working with conveyancers, our Skypoynt team understands that from November to February can be the most pivotal period for any business, including conveyancing firms.
+As a digital marketing agency with experience working with conveyancers and property lawyers, our Skypoynt team understands that from November to February can be the most pivotal period for any business, including conveyancing firms.
 We also know that lawyers generally don’t typically perceive marketing as a strategic business driver.

 Looking ahead to 2022, what's on the wish list for your firm?
 Whether it’s generating new business, engaging with your current customers, or establishing a reputation as an industry thought leader, your digital marketing strategy is one of the best weapons you can have in play to achieve that.